-The proposed rules impose requirements on individual licensees rather than small businesses.
-Even if a licensee's workplace qualifies as a small business, the department could not exempt his or her business because it would create a disparity in the regulation of the profession.
+The proposed rules impose requirements on individual licensees.
+Even if a licensee's home or workplace is located in a rural area, the department could not change the requirements placed on an applicant or licensee based on where the individual lives or works because it would create a disparity in the regulation of the profession.